37 Environmental policy

 Key terms/names

-Adani, causal stories, developmentalism, ecocentrism/ecologism, Franklin River, Indigenous Australians, irreversibility, Murray Darling Basin, non-government organisations, resources, sustainability, tragedy of the commons, web of life
+biodiversity, climate change, development, ecocentrism/ecologism, Franklin River, intrinsic value, irreversibility, Murray Darling Basin, non-government organisations, sustainability, web of life

-Environmental policy is a highly contested, critically important, and intellectually interesting area of politics and policy.[1]
-Environmental policy not only concerns the relations between people and the forms of social co-ordination that they create (i.e. the relations between states, markets and civil society) but also concerns the fundamental relations between humans and other species (what is our place in the web of life).
-Environmental policy re-energises the age-old question of ‘How should we live?’ by reframing it as ‘How should we live on this planet, in ways that sustain it, others, and ourselves?’
-Put another way, environmental policy is important because everything that we do as humans (as individuals, as employees of companies, as consumers of goods and services, as members of a community, as citizens of a country, and as inhabitants of planet earth) directly or indirectly has environmental implications – we are part of nature and rely on it to survive.
+Environmental policy is a critically important, and intellectually interesting, area of politics and policy.[1]
+It is also often highly contested.
+Environmental policy not only concerns the relations between people and the forms of social co-ordination that they create (i.e. states, markets and civil society and the relations between) but also addresses the fundamental relations between humans and other species (what is our place in the web of life?).
+Environmental policy re-energises the age-old question of ‘How should we live?’ by reframing it as ‘How should we live on this planet, in ways that sustain it, others, and ourselves?’.
+Put another way, everything we do as humans (as individuals, as members of a family, as employees or business owners, as consumers of goods and services, as members of a community/ group, as citizens of a country, and as inhabitants of planet earth) has environmental implications (directly or indirectly) – we are part of the web of life.

-A good example of the connection between how we live and the environment can be seen at a very simple level.
-At a local level, have you ever considered the environmental implications of something as simple as washing your face?
-First, where does the water come from, how is it treated, and what is involved in getting it to your tap?
-Second, how often do you wash your face and what with (what packaging does it come in, and how is it disposed of), what ingredients are in the cleanser, where was it manufactured, where did you buy it, and how did you get it home?
-Third, how is the ‘waste’ water disposed of, where does it go, and with what effects? (e.g. microplastics in cleaners may end up in the stomachs of fish and other marine life.)
-By contrast, the issue of coal mines raises more obvious questions regarding our relationship with the environment.
-The proposal by the company Adani to develop a coal mine in central Queensland has attracted considerable opposition in terms of both the local (possible impacts on water systems and some native species such as the black-throated finch) and global (greenhouse gas emissions associated with the burning of the coal extracted) consequences of the mine.
+An example, of the connection between us (and how we live) and the environment can be seen at a very simple level.
+Have you ever considered the environmental implications of something as simple as washing your face?
+Where does the water come from?
+Is it treated?
+How?
+What is involved in getting it to your tap?
+How often do you wash your face?
+What with? (what packaging does it come in, and how is it disposed of).
+What ingredients are in the cleanser?
+Where was it made and how did it get to your house?
+What packaging did it come in?
+How is the ‘waste’ water disposed of?
+Where does it go? and with what effects? (e.g. microplastics in cleaners may end up in the marine environment).
+More broadly, the extraction of minerals and use of fossil fuels raise more obvious questions regarding the environmental impacts of human activities.
+Extraction and use of fossil fuels can have local (removal of native vegetation and impacts on native species of animals), regional (potential impacts on regional air quality and water systems) and global (greenhouse gas emissions associated with the burning of fossil fuels).

 Origins of the policy domain

-While our relationship with the environment and how human behaviours impact the environment may seem more commonplace in contemporary society, environmental policy is a relatively new phenomenon.
-What we now know of as ‘environmental policy’ only emerged as a significant, and distinct, field of public policy interest since the late 1960s.[2]
+Human-environment relations have existed for as long as humans have existed, although these relationships have changed over time (and space).
+Further, while our current relationship with the environment may seem fixed and immovable, human-environment relations are dynamic, with the way things are not necessarily being the way they will always be.
+So much so, that what we now know of as ‘environmental policy’ only emerged as a significant, and distinct, field of public policy interest since the late 1960s.[2]
 Influential books such as Rachel Carson’s Silent Spring[3] contributed to raising public awareness about the environmental consequences of human activities, and the emergence of the environmental movement provided a political constituency around which concern about environmental issues was mobilised.[4]
-Many of the major environmental non-government organisations, such as Greenpeace and Friends of the Earth, have their origins in the late 1960s and early 1970s.
-Further, it is important to realise that environmental thought contains threads from many different intellectual traditions,[5] and that major political ideologies, such as liberalism, conservatism, Marxism and anarchism, have developed their particular perspectives on the politics of the environment.[6]
+Many of the major environmental nongovernment organisations, such as Greenpeace and Friends of the Earth, also have their origins in the late 1960s and early 1970s.
+Further, it is important to realise that environmental thought is informed by threads from diverse intellectual traditions,[5] and that major political ideologies, such as liberalism, conservatism, Marxism and anarchism, have particular perspectives on the politics of the environment.[6]
 A distinctly ‘green’ political ideology – ecocentrism (aka ecologism) – has also emerged in recent decades.[7]

-Significant shifts in environmental policy debate and practice have occurred during a period of major technological, social, political and economic change.
-The widespread influence of neoliberalism and the development of information and biological technologies go hand in hand with increasing knowledge of human impact on the environment.
-Scientific knowledge now provides abundant evidence about the impacts of human activities as demonstrated by issues such as biodiversity decline, climate change and the pervasive spread of plastics in the environment.[8]
-Alongside these concerns is the necessity of better meeting the development needs of the marginalised and disadvantaged people living in Africa, South America and Asia, as well as in Western societies.
+Significant shifts in environmental policy debate and practice coincide with technological, cultural, social, political and economic change, often in complex ways.
+For example, the widespread influence of neoliberalism and the development of information and biological technologies go hand in hand with increasing knowledge of human impact on the environment.
+Scientific knowledge can also provide abundant evidence about the impacts of human activities as demonstrated by issues such as biodiversity decline, climate change and the pervasive spread of plastics.[8]
+Alongside these matters is the necessity of better meeting the needs and aspirations of the marginalised, displaced and disadvantaged people (wherever they live, including Africa, South America and Asia, as well as Western societies).

 Within this broad context, environmental policy debate revolves around widely divergent views about how serious environmental issues are, why they are important, what has caused them, and what may need to be done to address them.
 What is at stake are competing conceptualisations of the ‘proper’ relationships between humans and the non-human world and between humans and other humans, which have profoundly important implications for how the environment is governed.

-This chapter explores these issues and draws on Australian examples.
+This chapter explores these issues, with a particular focus on environmental policy in Australia.
 The chapter proceeds as follows: Section 1 provides a brief overview of what is at stake in environmental policy debate; Section 2 considers some of the major actors involved in Australian environmental policy; Section 3 explains the place of the environment in Australia’s federal system of government; and Section 4 highlights some areas of ongoing debate/non-debate.

 Understanding what is at stake in environmental policy debate

-Environmental policy is challenging!
-According to leading international policy scholar B. Guy Peters, environmental policy is characterised as politically and technically complex.[9]
-Reflecting this, Stephen Dovers proposed that environmental issues have attributes which make them particularly challenging for policy makers, namely: temporal scale (issues emerge over time and responses may take time to work); spatial scale (what happens in one place can affect somewhere else); limits (irreversibility – extinction is forever); urgency (timely responses can be critical); connectivity and complexity (ecological and biophysical systems are complex and connected – e.g. water cycles); uncertainty (there will never be complete certainty); cumulation (some issues are like ‘the straw that breaks the camel’s back’ or ‘death by a thousand cuts’, where a large number of small actions can have large consequences); moral and ethical dimensions (they involve important philosophical questions about who or what is worthy of consideration); and novelty (humanity hasn’t faced the kinds of questions that we now face – e.g. major climate change).
+Environmental policy is challenging (as well as incredibly important and interesting)!
+According to public policy scholar B. Guy Peters, environmental policy is politically and technically complex.[9]
+Reflecting this, Stephen Dovers proposed that environmental issues have attributes which make them especially challenging, namely: temporal scale (issues emerge over time and responses may take time to work); spatial scale (what happens in one place can affect somewhere else); limits (going beyond thresholds can result in catalytic and cascading effects); irreversibility (extinction is effectively forever); urgency (timely responses can be critical); connectivity and complexity (ecological and biophysical systems are complex and connected – e.g. carbon cycles, water cycles, and the web of life); uncertainty (there will never be complete certainty); cumulation (some issues are like ‘the straw that breaks the camel’s back’ or ‘death by a thousand cuts’, where a large number of small actions can have large consequences); moral and ethical dimensions (they involve important philosophical questions about who or what is worthy of consideration); and novelty (humanity hasn’t faced the kinds of questions that we now face – e.g. human induced climate change).
 For Dovers, these attributes matter because:

 Existing processes, which have evolved around problems that do not as commonly display these attributes, can be suspected to have limited ability in coping with problems that do [such that] the shortcomings of current responses to sustainability have a structural basis, being the products of unsuitable processes.[10]

-Dovers suggests that such responses result in policy being ‘ad hoc’ and exhibiting ‘policy amnesia’, which means that policy making is not systematic and policy learning does not occur.
+Dovers suggests that such responses result in policy being ‘ad hoc’ and exhibiting ‘policy amnesia’, which means that policy making is not systematic and policy learning does not occur in the ways that it needs to.

-According to Carter, environmental issues have seven core characteristics that distinguish them as policy problems, as summarised in Table 1.
+In a similar vein, Carter, identifies seven core characteristics that distinguish the environment as a policy issue, as summarised in Table 1.
 In broad terms, these views are informed by the understanding that humans are dependent upon nature for their survival and that ecological systems and processes do not conform with human boundaries.[11]

 Perspectives on ‘nature’ and the ‘environment’